 2. Preventing Concussions

 Concussions are a significant concern in skiing and snowboarding.
-A ski helmet is designed to mitigate the risk of concussions by providing padding and shock absorption.
-A helmet that fits properly ensures that the helmet will stay in place during falls and reduce the severity of head trauma.
+A ski helmet is designed to mitigate the risk of concussions by providing padding and shock absorption to protect the head.
+A helmet that fits properly ensures the helmet stays in place during falls and reduces the severity of head trauma.

 3. Comfort and Fit Enhance Safety